-E. At December 31, 2023, the Company had no net operating loss carryforwards.
+E. At December 31, 2024, the Company had no net operating loss carryforwards.

-Current federal income taxes recoverable/(payable) of \$14,542,219 and (\$12,726,329) as of December 31, 2023 and 2022, respectively, are included in the financial statements.
-Federal income taxes paid, net of payments, were \$67,002,327 and \$59,930,840 in 2023 and 2022, respectively.
+Current federal income taxes recoverable of \$5,598,489 and \$14,542,219 as of December 31, 2024 and 2023, respectively, are included in the financial statements.
+Federal income taxes paid, net of refunds, were \$8,230,779 and \$67,002,327 in 2024 and 2023, respectively.

-Federal income taxes incurred of \$39,733,779 and \$56,652,328 for 2023 and 2022, respectively, are available for recoupment in the event of future net losses.
+Federal income taxes incurred of \$17,174,509 and \$39,733,779 for 2024 and 2023, respectively, are available for recoupment in the event of future net losses.

-The Company has not admitted any aggregate amounts of deposits that are included within Section 6603 ("Deposits made to suspend running of interest on potential underpayments, ect.") of the Internal Revenue Service ("IRS") Code.
+The Company has not admitted any aggregate amounts of deposits that are included within Section 6603 ("Deposits made to suspend running of interest on potential underpayments, etc.") of the Internal Revenue Service Code.

 F. The Company is included in the consolidated federal income tax return with its ultimate parent, UnitedHealth Group Incorporated which constitutes a controlled group.
-The entities included within the consolidated return are included in the NAIC Statutory Statement Schedule Y - Information Concerning Activities of Insurer Members Of A Holding Company Group.
+The entities included within the consolidated return are included in the National Association of Insurance Commissioners' Statutory Statement Schedule Y - Information Concerning Activities of Insurer Members Of A Holding Company Group.
 Federal income taxes are paid to or refunded by UnitedHealth Group Incorporated pursuant to the terms of a tax-sharing agreement, approved by the Board of Directors, under which taxes approximate the amount that would have been computed on a separate company basis, with the exception of net operating losses and capital losses.
 For these losses the Company receives a benefit at the federal rate in the current year for current taxable losses incurred in that year to the extent losses can be utilized in the consolidated federal return of UnitedHealth Group Incorporated.
 UnitedHealth Group Incorporated currently files income tax returns in the U.S. federal jurisdiction, various states, and foreign jurisdictions.
-The U.S. IRS has completed exams on UnitedHealth Group Incorporated's consolidated income tax returns for fiscal years 2016 and prior.
-UnitedHealth Group Incorporated's 2017 through 2020 tax returns are under review by the IRS under its Compliance Assurance Program.
-UnitedHealth Group Incorporated is no longer subject to income tax examinations prior to the 2014 tax year.
+The U.S. Internal Revenue Service has completed exams on UnitedHealth Group Incorporated's consolidated income tax returns for fiscal years 2016 and prior.
+UnitedHealth Group Incorporated's 2017 through 2020 tax returns are under review by the Internal Revenue Service under its Compliance Assurance Program.
+UnitedHealth Group Incorporated is no longer subject to income tax examinations prior to the 2015 tax year.
 In general, the Company is subject to examination in non-U.S. jurisdictions for years 2015 and forward.